moefh/eeprom_writer/README.md

 is written to the serial port.

+The available commands are:

 #### Dump

     d ADDRESS LENGTH

-Read data from `ADDRESS` to `ADDRESS+LENGTH` and send it to the serial it in a classic "hexdump" format.
+Reads data from `ADDRESS` to `ADDRESS+LENGTH` and sends it to the serial it in a classic "hexdump" format.
 Both numbers must be in hexadecimal.

 #### Read

     r ADDRESS LENGTH

-Read data from `ADDRESS` to `ADDRESS+LENGTH` and send it to the serial it in a stream of hex digits with no formatting.
+Reads data from `ADDRESS` to `ADDRESS+LENGTH` and sends it to the serial it in a stream of hex digits with no formatting.
 Both numbers must be in hexadecimal.

 #### Write

     w ADDRESS LENGTH

-Reads `LENGTH` pairs of hex digits (each pair representing a byte) and writes the bytes to the EEPROM starting at address `ADDRESS`.
+Reads `LENGTH` pairs of hex digits (each pair representing a byte) from the serial and writes the bytes to the EEPROM starting at address `ADDRESS`.
 Both numbers must be in hexadecimal.
 I the data is not sent in 5 seconds, a timeout error is written to the serial and no data is written.